Badal777-stack/CODSOFT/README.md

 📌 Notes
 All tasks were completed individually, from scratch.
-No templates or third-party code was used, image are used from unplash.com website .
+No templates or third-party code was used.
 Feedback, suggestions, and collaboration are always welcome!

 ✨ Stay tuned as I continue updating this repository with my learnings and projects during the internship!